ahmedalejo/System.Reactive.EventStream/README.md

 }
 ```

-The we have an aggregate for keeping state
+Then we have an aggregate for keeping state

 ```csharp
 public class WithdrawalPeriod